Derrick36Sun/2024-BCI-final-project/README.md

 4. Put the dataset and .ipynb files into the same folder.
 5. Change `FILE_PATH` to the relative path of the downloaded EEG dataset in Google Drive.

-## Quality Evaluation

-### Surveying and Analyzing Existing Literature

-1. **Established Protocols:**
-   - The experimental design involving grasp and lift tasks is well-documented in motor control and neurophysiological studies.
-   - Similar protocols have been used to investigate motor planning and execution, supporting the reliability of this study's design (e.g., Johansson & Westling, 1984).

-2. **Multimodal Sensory Activity:**
-   - The correct completion of the grasp and lift (GAL) task depends on multimodal sensory activity correlated with specific events such as object contact, lift-off, and replacement.
-   - This aligns with the Discrete Event Sensory Control (DESC) policy, where feedforward control routines operate between sensed discrete events (Johansson & Flanagan, 2009).

-3. **EEG Methodology:**
-   - The use of a 32-channel EEG system to capture neural dynamics is standard in neuroscience research.
-   - Literature supports the reliability of BrainAmp EEG signal amplifiers in high-resolution EEG studies (e.g., Debener et al., 2005).

-4. **Signal Processing:**
-   - The data preprocessing steps, including cross-correlation synchronization and mean removal from EMG signals, align with best practices in EEG data handling (e.g., Makeig et al., 2004).

 ### Analyzing the Hidden Independent Components within EEG Using ICA with ICLabel

 | EEG (32 channels, 1 dataset) | Bandpass filter | ASR | Brain | Muscle | Eye | Heart | Line | Channel noise | Other |